Industry40Lab/ARISE-CH7-TEF4-REUSABLE-MODULE/readme.md

 ## Introduction

-This repositroy is part of the development of a robotic application as one of usecases of the EU-funded project, <a href="https://arise-middleware.eu/">ARISE: all-in-one-middleware</a>, which has been developed at the <a href="https://www.industry40lab.org/">INDUSTRY4.0</a>  contributing as a TEF in the project.
+This branch shows the second year development of challenge 7th of the  <a href="https://arise-middleware.eu/">ARISE</a>, co-funded by European Union, at the <a href="https://www.industry40lab.org/">INDUSTRY4.0</a> laboratory affiliated with Politecnico di Milano.

 In a nutshell, it is demonstrated that messages in  the DDS format are translated into the NGSI-LD format and can be displayed on the dashboard,i.e., the interoperability between NGSI-LD and DDS protocols.